 Your Mission Community may want to explore partnering with your local community and there are a number of excellent resources available to support you in taking this forward.

 Crossing the Threshold is a step by step guide produced by the Diocese of Hereford for churches wanting to develop the use of their buildings in partnership with their community.

 Making the Business Case for your Project is an excellent toolkit developed by The Churches Conservation Trust.
 Understanding and setting out exactly how you are going to regenerate your historic building, how much this work will cost and how the building will be used when the work is finished, is key to the success of any project.
 The toolkit explains how to make a strong business case for heritage regeneration projects.

-Germinate: The Arthur Rank Centre is an ecumenical resource dedicated to helping rural churches and communities flourish.
-Particularly useful are their sections on:
+Germinate: The Arthur Rank Centre is an ecumenical organisation dedicated to helping rural churches and communities flourish.
+Particularly useful are their resources on: